 “All of the participants were leading thinkers in this field so it would be easy to imagine that they would generally agree on how to interpret quantum mechanics and the foundations of physics.

 Not a bit of it.
 Zeilinger and co put 16 multiple choice questions to 33 participants at the Quantum Physics and the Nature of Reality conference in Austria in 2011 and found that opinions diverged wildly.

 For example, in answer to the question “Do you believe that physical objects have their properties well defined prior to and independent of measurement?”, 48 per cent replied “no”, while 52 per cent replied “yes, in some cases”.
 A further 3 per cent said “yes in all cases” and 9 per cent were undecided (respondents were able to select more than one answer).”

 Just to clarify: only 3% of these globally recognized leading physicists were willing to say that “real” things are what they are, whether or not we see them as such, or see them at all — all the time.
 The rest are suggesting that at least some of the time, things are what they are because, and only when, we observe them as such.
-In philosophy, this is often referred to as “solipsism”, and generally rejected these days as a logical fallacy.
-But the science of particle physics, which has also brought us Dark Matter and Dark Energy, and the Higgs Boson, regards this as the “cautious” position.
+In philosophy, this might be regarded as a logical error bordering on solipsism.
+But the science of particle physics, which has also brought us Dark Matter and Dark Energy, and the Higgs boson, regards this as the “cautious” position.